officiallysingh/joda-file-export/README.md

 * Need to customise excel sheet column styles
 * Need to externalize file header column names in a properties file
 * Rather than downloading the file, you may need to dump a file at a given location.
+* By default the order of columns in file would be as per the order of properties defined in bean, in case you need to change the default order.
 * Or any other reason as per your need

 So you can define any new strategy of file writing simply by implementing FileWriterStrategy interface.